 |Healthy lifestyles on show at Openshaw||View Story|

 |The Manchester College shortlisted at the TES FE School Awards 2019||View Story|

 Related Events View all

-Whatever your background or ability, at The Manchester College we have an incredible range of support and dedicated courses available to help you get back into learning, develop the skills you’ll need for employment, and find a job that’s right for you.
+Whatever your background or ability, at The Manchester College we have an incredible range of support and dedicated Supported Learning courses available if you have a special educational need or disability.